How To Start

 }

-To run automatically inside the Unity build pipeline, the Obfuscator uses multiple hooks.
-These are the following:
+To run automatically inside the Unity build pipeline, the Obfuscator uses several hooks:

-- IPreprocessBuildWithReport: A interface used to receive a callback before the Player build is started.
+- IPreprocessBuildWithReport: An interface used to receive a callback before the Player build starts.
 During this phase, the Obfuscator performs an analysis of the assets.

-- IFilterBuildAssemblies: A interface used to receive a callback to filter assemblies away from the build.
+- IFilterBuildAssemblies: An interface used to receive a callback to filter assemblies out of the build.
 During this phase, the Obfuscator removes the reference to itself in release builds.

-- IPostBuildPlayerScriptDLLs: A interface used to receive a callback just after the player scripts have been compiled.
+- IPostBuildPlayerScriptDLLs: An interface used to receive a callback just after the player scripts have been compiled.
 During this phase, the Obfuscator performs the actual obfuscation.

-- IUnityLinkerProcessor: A interface used to receive a callback related to the running of UnityLinker.
-During this phase, the Obfuscator ensures the compatibility to IL2CPP.
+- IUnityLinkerProcessor: An interface used to receive a callback related to the running of UnityLinker.
+During this phase, the Obfuscator ensures compatibility with IL2CPP.

-- IPostprocessBuildWithReport: A interface used to receive a callback after the build is complete.
-During this phase, the Obfuscator obfuscates assets that got not obfuscated in prior.
+- IPostprocessBuildWithReport: An interface used to receive a callback after the build is complete.
+During this phase, the Obfuscator obfuscates any assets that were not obfuscated earlier.

-The hooks can be found in the BuildPostProcessor.cs file at Assets/OPS/Obfuscator/Editor.
-If you use custom hooks or use assets that use pipeline hooks, have a look at the callbackOrder and make sure the Obfuscator runs last.
+These hooks can be found in the BuildPostProcessor.cs file at Assets/GUPS/Obfuscator/Editor.
+If you use custom hooks, or assets that use their own pipeline hooks, have a look at the callbackOrder and make sure the Obfuscator runs last.

 public int callbackOrder